alangunning/doc-ai-analysis-starter/docs/content/REPLICATION_PROMPT.md

 sidebar_position: 2
 ---

-# AI Agent Prompt: Recreate `doc-analysis-ai-starter`
+# AI Agent Prompt: Recreate `ai-doc-analysis-starter`

 You are an AI coding agent with access to a Bash shell and GitHub CLI.
 Rebuild this repository **without cloning or downloading any remote template**.